Diversity, Equity, Belonging, and Anti-Oppression Programs

 Get involved, connect with your Student Experience Team Director, or join a cultural registered campus organization.

-Are you interested in getting involved in Diversity Matters, learning how to communicate across differences, or looking for mentorship?
-Our Specialist for Student Support is here to support you.
+Are you interested in Diversity Matters, learning how to communicate across differences, or looking for mentorship?
+Our Director of Student Belonging is here to support you.

 Pronouns: She/Her/Hers